 Learn to organically build your email list and nurture your leads in the right way, and you’ll not only comply with GDPR, but you’ll have a stronger list of subscribers, too.

-What I’m trying to say is, GDPR is actually a massive opportunity for your business.
+What I’m trying to say is, GDPR is actually an opportunity for your business.
 Make the most of it with your marketing strategy!